 Tableau Joins Example

 How to Join Data in Tableau?

-The below screenshot will show you the data present in Employee table
+The data present in the Employee

-The below screenshot shows the data present in the Department table
+The data present in the Department

 Tableau Inner Join Example